renatocassino/phaser-toolkit/.github/pull_request_template.md

 ## Checklist

-- [ ] Meu código segue as diretrizes de estilo deste projeto
+- [ ] My code follows the style guidelines of this project
-- [ ] Eu realizei uma auto-revisão do meu código
+- [ ] I have performed a self-review of my code
-- [ ] Eu comentei meu código, particularmente em áreas difíceis de entender
+- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] Eu fiz mudanças correspondentes na documentação
+- [ ] I have made corresponding changes to the documentation
-- [ ] Minhas mudanças não geram novos warnings
+- [ ] My changes generate no new warnings
-- [ ] Eu adicionei testes que provam que minha correção é efetiva ou que minha feature funciona
+- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] Testes unitários novos e existentes passam localmente com minhas mudanças
+- [ ] New and existing unit tests pass locally with my changes
-- [ ] Eu criei um changeset para documentar esta mudança (`pnpm changeset`)
+- [ ] I have created a changeset to document this change (`pnpm changeset`)

-## Contexto Adicional
+## Additional Context

-Adicione qualquer contexto adicional sobre o PR aqui.
+Add any additional context about the PR here.